 Examines the health beliefs and practices of clients from diverse backgrounds, including the concept of rural culture and cultural barriers to quality health care.
 Theoretical frameworks for performing a cultural assessment and for planning and implementing culturally appropriate nursing care.
 Includes opportunities for students to reflect on culture in relation to oneself and nursing practice roles.
 Also explores integrative medicine as a component of cultural practice, values, and beliefs in response to a growing rate of patient demand for wellness-promoting integrative therapies.
-Prerequisites: Current unencumbered RN license; Prerequisite/Co-requisite: NRSG 3100.
+Prerequisites: Current RN license and admitted to major or must have an associate degree or diploma degree as a registered nurse or be a licensed RN by the end of the first semester.
+Prerequisite/Co-requisite: NRSG 3100